shashankkumar/CodeRunner/docs/SETUP.md

 Dependencies
 ==============
 CodeRunner uses Curl library for sending and receiving data over the network.
 The libcurl3, libcurl3-dev libraries should be installed before making build.
 On Ubuntu it can be installed by typing the command in the terminal- `sudo apt-get install libcurl3 libcurl3-dev`
-Or otherwise, the packages can be downloaded from [here](curl.haxx.se) and installed on any linux flavour.
+Or otherwise, the packages can be downloaded from [here](http://curl.haxx.se/) and installed on any linux flavour.

 Installation Steps
 ==============
 1. Copy source code to the desired directory where you intend to run the CodeRunner.
 2. Run the `./Install.sh` command on terminal.
-It should run without throwing any errors.
+It should rhttp://curl.haxx.se/ any errors.
 	*This script will add the required directories ans scripts to the CodeRunner with appropriate permissions.
 	*This will also add config.h in `Config` directory
 3. In the config.h file these options as required.